Mudgee railway station: History

 The station building was designed by John Whitton, Engineer and built according to his plan.
 Whitton seems to have realised the importance of the railway to people of Mudgee and created a building in scale and grandeur that was only surpassed by the Devonshire Street Terminus and the station buildings in Newcastle, Albury and Hay.

 The yard layout has not altered greatly since 1883, although the Station Master's Residence, Railway Institute, Signal's and Examiner's Cabins and Garages have been demolished.

 Passenger train services to Mudgee ceased in 1985.
 The station building was used for some years as FreightCorp and Pacific National accommodation and leased by community groups.
 Much of the interior of the building was converted into a restaurant in 2005, with alterations to the general waiting room, entrance/lobby and booking office, the installation of kitchen facilities and temporary fencing on the station platform.
 The restaurant opened in February 2006.
 It was later replaced by an Indian restaurant; however, this ceased operation c.
 2015.

 It is now used by the Mandurah Studio Craft Co-operative, the Arts and Crafts Mudgee gallery and as a veterans' drop-in centre run by the Mudgee sub-branch of the Vietnam Veterans Peacekeepers and Peacemakers Association.

+Though the line through Mudgee was closed in 2004, advocates call for the reinstatement of train services to the station.
+A 2023 survey of 4,250 residents along the line in Mudgee and elsewhere conducted by such advocates found 95.5 percent supported the reintroduction of train services.